Geomicrobiology

 Active study at Wrigley Marine Institute, Catalina Island & Little Hot Creek

 This project focuses on the rate and nature of endolithic microboring in fresh and marine environments.
 Microboring in carbonate shells and sediments has been documented in marine environments since the 1800s.
-We investigate the potential of endolithic microboring to transform calcium carbonate fabrics entering the fossil record.
+We investigate the potential of endolithic microboring to transform calcium carbonate fabrics entering the fossil record and are creating a semi-quantitative method of describing endolithic microboring progression with the help of two awesome USC undergraduate students!

 Where and how quickly does calcium carbonate precipitate in environments with heterogeneous biofabrics?